 - Punch down the dough, cover again, and refrigerate overnight.

 - Remove the dough from the refrigerator and transfer it to a lightly floured surface.
 Punch it down a second time and shape it into a rectangle.
 At this point, the dough is ready to use, but it can also be wrapped in plastic wrap lightly sprayed with oil and stored in the refrigerator for up to two days or in the freezer for up to one week.
-You will need just half of the dough to make this babka.
-I cut mine in half, used half for this babka, and put the other half in the freezer to make these.

 For the filling (for one chocolate babka):